 A section 32 example prepared by our office.

-What is included in a Section 32 Vendor Statement?
+What must be included in a Section 32 Vendor Statement?

 The Vendor statement must include all information outlined in sections 32A to 32I of the Sale of Land Act 1962 (Vic), being: